khmarbaise/multienv-maven-plugin/README.md

                  └── prod
                      └── first.properties

-In result the Configuration Maven Plugin will automatically create the appropriate war files containing the configuration file `first.properties` which might contain some information like the database connections url etc. for the appropriate environment.
+In result the MultiEnv Maven Plugin will automatically create the appropriate war files containing the configuration file `first.properties` which might contain some information like the database connections url etc. for the appropriate environment.

 The environment name (folder name) will automatically being used as classifier for the appropriate artifact.
-So we would get the following files after running Configuration Maven Plugin via ([assuming you have configured it correctly](README.md#how-to-configure)):
+So we would get the following files after running MultiEnv Maven Plugin via ([assuming you have configured it correctly](README.md#how-to-configure)):

 ```